Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Online Knapsack With Distribution Learning

 \begin{theorem} Let $\reg_1$ be the regret of \cref{alg:learning}, as given in \cref{theo:reg_learning}.
 Define the indicators $\explore_t,\exploit_t$ which denote the output of \bandits at time $t$.
 The regret of \cref{alg:bandits} is at most $\rmax M$, where

-\end{theorem} \longversion{ The expected regret of \cref{alg:bandits} is thus bounded by the regret of \cref{alg:learning} in the full feedback setting, plus a quantity controlled by \bandits.
+\end{theorem} The expected regret of \cref{alg:bandits} is thus bounded by the regret of \cref{alg:learning} in the full feedback setting, plus a quantity controlled by \bandits.
 In the periods where \bandits says \explore (which, in particular, implies accepting the item), the decision might be the wrong one (i.e., different than \off's).
 We upper bound this by the number of exploration periods.
 This is the second term in $M$.
 The decision might also be wrong if \bandits says \exploit (in which case we call \cref{alg:learning}), but the (learned) ranking at time $t$, $\hat{\sigma}^t$, is different than $\sigma^t$.
 This is the last term in $M$.
 Finally, even if the learned ranking is correct, \exploit can lead to the wrong ``guess'' by \cref{alg:learning} because the arrival process is uncertain.
-This is the first term in $M$. }
+This is the first term in $M$.

 \cref{cor:learning} uses a naive \bandits which explores until obtaining $\Omega(\log\T)$ samples and achieves the optimal (i.e., logarithmic) regret scaling.
-The constants may be better depending on the \bandits module we plug into our general algorithm.
-Any such algorithm has the guarantee given by \cref{theo:reg_sum}.
-With the naive \bandits, the bound easily follows from a generalization of the coupon collector problem \citep{coupon}.
+The constants may be improved by changing the \bandits module we use; any such algorithm has the guarantee given by \cref{theo:reg_sum}.
+With the naive \bandits, the bound follows from a generalization of coupon collector~\citep{coupon}.

 \begin{corollary} If we first obtain $\frac{8}{(w_j\delta)^2}\log\T$ samples of every type $j$, then we can obtain $O(\log\T)$ regret, which is optimal up to constant factors. \end{corollary}